Judith Grimes: Season 5

 Judith was accompanied by her father and the group manage to reach the church of Fr.
-Gabriel Stokes who gives them asylum in his church where it ends up being a slaughterhouse of the people from Terminus who hunted the group.
-After the deaths of Beth and Tyreese, Judith arrived into the safe-zone called Alexandria along with the group and was guided by a community recruiter named Aaron.
+Gabriel Stokes who gives them asylum in his church.
+The church ends up being a slaughterhouse of the people from Terminus who hunted the group.
+After the deaths of Beth and Tyreese, Judith arrives into the safe-zone (called Alexandria) along with the group and was guided by a community recruiter named Aaron.

 Season 6

-When the group was working against the massive herd of walkers in a nearby quarry, a group of scavengers called "The Wolves" invade the community by slaughtering several Alexandrians, but Carl protects his sister Judith while the group manages to annihilate the Wolves and consequently the shots and the sound of the horn of a truck attracted the herd that were diverting the group, while the walkers take advantage of the fall of the Alexandrian wall to invade the safe-zone.
-Fortunately, Judith was carried safely by Fr.
-Gabriel to his church and the community successfully eliminate the walkers.
-When Rick and Michonne revealed their romance, Michonne practically became Judith's mother figure.
+When the group was working against the massive herd of walkers in a nearby quarry, a group of scavengers called "The Wolves" invade the community by slaughtering several Alexandrians.
+Carl protects his sister Judith while the group manages to annihilate the Wolves.
+The shots and the sound a truck horn attracted the herd that were diverting the group, while the walkers invade the safe-zone.
+Fr.
+Gabriel carried Judith to his church and the community successfully eliminate the walkers.
+When Rick and Michonne revealed their romance, Michonne became Judith's mother figure.